 You Might Like: D3 Portable Base for Echo Dot

 Voice Assistant: Alexa Only // IP Rating: None // Connectivity: Wi-FI and Bluetooth (when used with an Echo) // Battery Life: 8 Hours

 One final product that’s worth a mention is this battery base that can turn your regular echo dot into a portable speaker.

-An Echo Dot normally runs off AC mains power, however, this base has a built-in 5200 mAh lithium-ion rechargeable battery which allows it to run for around 8 hours at 50% volume before it needs recharging.
+An Echo Dot needs to be plugged in because it runs off AC mains power, however, this base has a built-in 5200 mAh lithium-ion rechargeable battery which allows it to run for around 8 hours at 50% volume before it needs recharging.
 For a slightly higher price, there’s also an upgraded D3+ which has a 16-hour battery life.

 An Echo Dot isn’t the best-sounding speaker in the world and can’t compete with the likes of Sonos and Bose, however, its integration with Alexa is second-to-none with an excellent microphone array that will pick up your voice from far afield.

 This base will only work with the third-generation Echo Dot and not the fourth generation which has a new circular shape that won’t fit in the dock.
 It’s also worth mentioning that the Echo doesn’t come included with the base.